Harrison Barnes NBA Preview vs. the Rockets

-Harrison Barnes and his Sacramento Kings teammates face the Houston Rockets on Saturday at 8:00 PM ET.
+The Sacramento Kings, Harrison Barnes included, take on the Houston Rockets on Monday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll break down Barnes' stats and trends, helping you with your prop bets.
+Below we will look at Barnes' stats and trends, helping you make good selections on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.